 If you’re shopping for a really nice headset, chances are you’ve narrowed your choices down to the Lightspeed Zulu 3 headset or the Bose A20 headset.

 Lots of pilots eye these two high-end headsets.
 Both are big-ticket purchases, but neither headset will disappoint.
 What makes them different from one another—and which aviation headset is best for you?
-Let’s take a closer look.
+Let’s take a look in this Lightspeed Zulu 3 Review.

 Today, that technology is more or less ubiquitous.